 2. What makes your Alpacas “Distinguished”?

 Each of our Alpacas is distinguished in some way.
 It may be their Genetics, Show Record, Fleece qualities, such as fineness, density, luster, their Offspring or simply Personality and Attitude!
-Here are some fun facts about our herd:
+Here are some fun facts about a few members of our herd:

 Eldora’s My Fair Lady – Full Accoyo female with show awards as a juvenile; Lady’s parents were a Futurity Champion and an AOBA Nationals Reserve Champion with extensive Show records.
 Her daughter (Eldora’s Eliza by Rockstar) has multiple awards including 1st place in the 2013 Futurity White Juvenile Female class as well Judge’s Choice and 1st place ribbons at several Fleece Shows.

 Eldora’s Zuna – A stunning Full Peruvian, True Black female, with award winning parents and multiple show awards of her own.
 Judge’s comment from the 2014 Alpaca Association of Western Oregon Spin-off “you could make underwear with this yarn”!

 Garland’s Laura Ashley – Lovely, multi-colored, fleece.
 Ashley won several show awards as a juvenile.
 She has great mothering skills and has produced color in both of her cria.

 Our Accoyo Tejas Rose – Full Accoyo female and the only cria (baby) in the herd.
 She is full of fun and curiosity.
 She is the daughter of Eldora’s Chanel and USA Accoyo Armani, who has multiple 1st place awards for Fleece Shows and Spin-offs.